If there’s any magic to pulling a meal together at the drop of a hat, it’s having a pantry stocked with some basics.

 Sometimes I’ll call for fine sea salt in certain dishes, usually when I need the salt to dissolve evenly, like in baking or in some sauces.
 I buy Celtic or French gray fine sea salts.

-Flaked sea salt (like Maldon) is what I use as a finishing touch, like a garnish.
+Flaked sea salt is what I use as a finishing touch, like a garnish.
 It adds a crunchy spark to food, especially grilled meats and some desserts.
+Check out Maldon salt (which is more economical to buy by the tub!) and Jacobsen salt from Oregon.

 One last note on salt: always taste your food for seasoning during every step of your preparation and cooking.
 Just because a recipe calls for a certain amount or salt, or even the vague direction to “season to taste” doesn’t mean it’s a done deal.
 Taste, taste and taste some more.